learnbyexample/learn_ruby_oneliners/ruby_oneliners.md

 * `ruby -e 'puts readlines.uniq' *.txt` — retain only one copy if lines are duplicated from the given list of input file(s)
 * `ruby -e 'puts readlines.uniq {|s| s.split[1]}' *.txt` — retain only first copy of duplicate lines using second field as duplicate criteria
 * `ruby -rcommonregex -ne 'puts CommonRegex.get_links($_)' *.md` — extract only the URLs, using a third-party [CommonRegexRuby](https://github.com/talyssonoc/CommonRegexRuby) library
-* [stackoverflow: merge duplicate key values while preserving order](https://stackoverflow.com/questions/63954081/bash-remove-duplicate-of-key-values-with-preserving-order) — a recent Q&A that I answered with a simpler `ruby` solution compared to `awk`
+* [stackoverflow: merge duplicate key values while preserving order](https://stackoverflow.com/q/63954081/4082052) — where I provide a simpler `ruby` solution compared to `awk`
+* [unix.stackexchange: pair each line of file](https://unix.stackexchange.com/q/506815/109046) — an example where `ruby`'s vast built-in features makes it easier to write a solution

 The main advantage of `ruby` over tools like `grep`, `sed` and `awk` includes feature rich regular expression engine, standard library and third-party libraries.
 If you don't already know the syntax and idioms for `sed` and `awk`, learning command line options for `ruby` would be the easier option.
-The main disadvantage is that `ruby` is likely to be slower compared to those tools.
+Another advantage is that `ruby` is more portable, given the many differences between GNU, BSD, Mac and other such implementations.
+The main disadvantage is that `ruby` is likely to be verbose and slower for features that are supported out of the box by those tools.

 ## Command line options